Eyescale/Consensus/Release/Version-1.2/README.txt

 	pertaining to its execution are visible from one source - namely Examples/2_TM.single/TM-single.story

-	This, together with the addition of other readability-enhancement- targeted features [listed below] required substantial changes to be made to our existing Version-1.1 code base.
+	This, together with the addition of minor readability-enhancement targeted features [listed below] required substantial changes to be made to our existing Version-1.1 code base.